EARLY YEARS

 The first gig ...

-The performance was at the Lincoln School Ampitheatre in Alameda, Ca. The line-up included band leader and guitarist Steve 'Sky' Clems, vocalist Scott Rowley, 'Jimmi Ward' (guitarist now turned bassist) and drummer Keith Davis.
-Yes, three guitars and no bass.
-We enjoyed the rush of entertaining a rocking crowd!
-Jimmi and I were the closest of friends and in our off time we absorbed as much music as we could.
-Many hours were spent having fun practicing riffs on Jimmi's infamous Kingston EKO guitar (aka 'Flying U').
-Our innocent musical seeds were being planted and the garden was watered with passion, desire and rebellion as we fed our musical appetite.
+With humble beginnings, at age twelve I played my debut live performance with the band 'Open Current' at Lincoln School in Alameda, Ca. on the outside Ampitheatre stage.
+The band consisted of band leader/guitarist Steve 'Sky' Clems, vocalist Scott Rowley, 'Jimmi Ward' (guitarist now turned bassist) and drummer Keith Davis.
+Yes, three guitars and no bassist.
+Regardless we enjoyed ourselves and the rush of entertaining a real rocking crowd!
+Jimmi and I were and still are the closest of friends and in our off time we absorbed as much music as we could.
+Many fun hours were spent practicing riffs on Jimmi's infamous Kingston EKO guitar (aka 'Flying U').
+We channeled our most innocent musical aspirations while planting our musical garden.
+We fed our fierce musical appetite with passion, desire and rebellion.